 The Sunset Boulevard Off-Site Signage Study

 This policy update guides the future of off-site advertising signs on the Strip, establishing guidelines to set an appropriate quantity of new signs, ensure creativity, improve aesthetics, and accommodate new technology.
 This project amends the Sunset Specific Plan and modifies the Zoning Ordinance.
-The following outlines the history of this multi-faceted planning enterprise:
+On April 1, 2019 the West Hollywood City Council adopted an update to the off-site advertising policy on Sunset Boulevard.

 For further information please contact Bryan Eck, Senior Planner: firstname.lastname@example.org